Dev-JiwonShin/buster-cli/README.md

 You should then see the following prompt to confirm this request on your Ledger device:

-    Make sure to connect your Ledger and open NEAR app Waiting for confirmation on Ledger...
+    Make sure to connect your Ledger and open BUSTER app Waiting for confirmation on Ledger...

 After confirming the request on your Ledger device, a public key and implicit accountId will be displayed.